converged-computing/flux-burst-compute-engine/README.md

 ## Usage

  - This plugin requires *terraform* to be installed.
- - You should build [these machine images](https://github.com/GoogleCloudPlatform/scientific-computing-examples/tree/main/fluxfw-gcp/img) for your project first.
+ - For a bursted cluster (connecting one broker to another) you can use build [these images](https://github.com/converged-computing/flux-terraform-gcp/tree/main/build-images/bursted) with `make`.
- - See the [example](example) directory for a mock example to burst an isolated cluster.
+ - See the [example alongside the Flux Operator](https://github.com/flux-framework/flux-operator/tree/main/examples/experimental/bursting/broker-compute-engine) for bursting from GKE to Compute Engine.

-**under development** this is not ready for usage!
+ - Isolated bursts are not fully supported yet - the image needs to be refactored for it!

+If you are connecting clusters, they need to be compatible!
+See [the notes here](https://gist.github.com/vsoch/1801ffcba1eda5ca6ea65e03f9b5fa6c).

 ## TODO

-create separate repo for our terraform configs, so we can update the build and remove arm!
+ - We likely want to be able to handle different operating systems - right now the burst is setup for Rocky Linux.

 ## License